dmitrypol/dmitrypol.github.io/_drafts/redis-complex-data-struct.md

 We can use `REDIS.spop(array)` which will remove and return a random member with O(1) complexity but we will have to send emails one at a time.
 Usually the performance impact of making an outbound request to send email is greater than Redis operations so I would lean away from using `spop`.

 {% highlight ruby %}
 # save the records
 REDIS.sadd('array', emails)
-#
+# data in Redis
 {"db":0,"key":"array","ttl":-1,"type":"set","value":["email3","email1","email2"]...}
 #
 class EmailSender
   def perform
     # check if there are still records using SCARD
     while REDIS.scard('array') > 0
       #	fetch and remove records using options above
       #	send email
     end
   end
 end
 {% endhighlight %}